Detroit metro

 Three things, in order of impact: full-eave ice-and-water-shield underlayment running 24 inches inside the heated wall line; attic insulation at R-49 or higher per the 2024 IECC; and attic ventilation balanced between soffit intake and ridge exhaust.
 Most ice-dam problems trace to attic heat loss melting snow at the field of the roof and re-freezing at the colder eaves.

-What roof material is best for Detroit?
+Which roof material works for Detroit?

 For most homeowners: an architectural asphalt shingle with a 110+ mph wind rating, full-eave ice-and-water shield underlayment, balanced attic ventilation, and chimney flashing rebuild as part of any tear-off.
 Standing-seam metal is a strong alternative for stay-forever owners — handles snow shed, wind, and the cold-climate envelope better than asphalt over a 50-year ownership horizon.